Art Galleries – Nightlife

-To find dining in Bozeman.
+Head for Main Street for great dining in Bozeman.
 Western Café on east Main Street is a favorite of locals.
 It’s easy to understand why.
 A Western Breakfast Sandwich (large biscuit, egg, cheese, ham and sausage OR bacon) cost all of $6.50.
 Management at The Nova Cafe claims to serve “the best breakfast in town.”
 Too boastful?
 Well go and find out.
 Starbucks coffee is served on west Main Street.